NbAiLab/notram/README.md

 | | | |
 |Classification - ToN - Frp/SV|**73.75**|**77.49**|

-* For mBERT and NB-BERT the models where pretrained for 4 epochs with learning rate 3e-5.
+* For mBERT and NB-BERT the models were finetuned for 4 epochs with learning rate 3e-5.